pkcakeout/pushgateway/README.md

 ### Stale timers extension

-* Stale timers are attached to each metric and can be configured with a "magic" setting (for backwards compatibility).
-If not used, stale lifetimes default to "Forever".
-To set them explicitly include the new "#!set stale_timeout = [null|number]" setting
+* Stale timers are attached to each metric and can be configured with the "magic" setting `#!set stale_timeout [value|number]`.
+If not used, stale timeouts default to "Forever" (value=`null`) which is the default behavior of a normal pushgateway:

         cat <<EOF | curl --data-binary @- http://pushgateway.example.org:9091/metrics/job/some_job/instance/some_instance
         # metric with lifetime = forever (default)